Sarhang Koti

-Sarhang Koti (سرهنگ كتي, also Romanized as Sarhang Kotī) is a village in Pain Khiyaban-e Litkuh Rural District, in the Central District of Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 216, in 51 families.
+Sarhang Koti (سرهنگ کتی, also Romanized as Sarhang Kotī) is a village in Pain Khiyaban-e Litkuh Rural District, in the Central District of Amol County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 216 in 51 households.
+The following census in 2011 counted 239 people in 61 households.
+The 2016 census measured the population of the village as 226 people in 73 households.